mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Give a friendly minion or General Backstab (4) this turn.
 Your **Bloodbound Spell** is **Tanahashi**.

 name:     Mist Dragon Seal
-text:     Give a friendly minion +1 Attack and teleport it anywhere.
+text:     Give a friendly minion +1⚔️ and teleport it anywhere.

 name:     Mist Walking
 text:     Teleport your General up to 2 spaces.